-LAND AND WATER CONSERVATION FUND CFDA 15.916 PROJECT APPLICATION (PAGE 17 of 17)
+MISSOURI DEPARTMENT OF NATURAL RESOURCES DIVISION OF STATE PARKS LAND AND WATER CONSERVATION FUND CFDA 15.916 PROJECT APPLICATION (PAGE 15 of 15)

-SUPPORTING DOCUMENTATION CHECKLIST USE THE BELOW CHECKLIST TO ENSURE THE PROJECT APPLICATION IS COMPLETE (for information specific to each item, refer to the LWCF Application Guide). □ 6(F)(3) BOUNDARY MAP □ LETTER OF INTENT TO LEASE/SELL/DONATE REAL PROPERTY □ RESOLUTION FROM GOVERNING BODY □ SCHOOL/COMMUNITY AGREEMENT (If applicable) □ FINANCIAL ASSURANCE LETTER □ DOCUMENTATION OF UNDERSERVED POPULATIONS (If applicable) □ SIGNED LETTERS OF COMMITMENT OR INTENT TO DONATE □ PROOF OF PUBLIC INVOLVEMENT PROOF OF LAND OWNERSHIP OR LEASEHOLDER/EASEMENT RIGHTS AND LEGAL DESCRIPTION □ COPY OF RELEVANT PORTION OF COMPREHENSIVE OR MASTER PLAN □ E-VERIFY (both state and federal) □ SHPO CORRESPONDENCE AND CULTURAL RESOURCE SURVEYS □ IPAC AND MISSOURI HERITAGE REPORTS FLOODPLAIN MAP (REQUIRED) & PROOF OF FLOOD INSURANCE (if applicable) □ PHOTOGRAPHS OF THE PROJECT AREA APPRAISALS, REVIEW APPRAISALS, AND/OR WAIVER VALUATION (if applicable)

-CERTIFICATION OF RESPONSIBLE PERSON

-A RESPONSIBLE OFFICIAL FROM THE SPONSORING AGENCY MUST SIGN AND DATE THE APPLICATION.
-APPLICATIONS WITHOUT SIGNATURE WILL NOT BE SCORED.

-"I hereby certify that the information contained in this application packet is true and correct to the best of my knowledge.
-I understand that the application will be rated solely on the information provided on the application and in the enclosed supporting documentation.
-The submission of incorrect information and the lack of required documentation can result in this application being withdrawn from consideration for funding."
+SUPPORTING DOCUMENTATION CHECKLIST USE THE BELOW CHECKLIST TO ENSURE THE PROJECT APPLICATION IS COMPLETE (for information specific to each item, refer to the LWCF Application Guide).
+LWCF BOUNDARY MAP LETTER OF INTENT TO LEASE/SELL/DONATE REAL PROPERTY RESOLUTION FROM GOVERNING BODY SCHOOL/COMMUNITY AGREEMENT (If applica able) D FINANCIAL ASSURANCE LETTER DOCUMENTATION OF UNDERSERVED POPUL ATIONS SIGNED LETTERS OF COMMITMENT OR INTENT TO DONATE PROOF OF PUBLIC INVOLVEMENT PROOF OF LAND OWNERSHIP OR LEASEHOLDER/EASEMENT RIGHTS AND LEGAL DESCRIPTION COPY OF RELEVANT PORTION OF COMPREM IENSIVE OR MASTER PLAN E-VERIFY (both state and federal) SHPO CORRESPONDENCE AND CULTURAL F RESOURCE SURVEYS DIPAC AND MISSOURI HERITAGE REPORTS LOODPLAIN MAP (REQUIRED) & PROOF OF (if applicable) FLOOD INSURANCE D PHOTOGRAPHS OF THE PROJECT AREA APPRAISALS, REVIEW APPRAISALS, AND/OR (if applicable) WAIVER VALUATION ENVIRONMENTAL REVIEW MAPS (Wetland, Hazardous Waste, and Prime Farmland) CERTIFICATION OF RESPONSIBLE PERSON CERTIFICATION OF RESPONSIBLE PERSON CERTIFICATION OF RESPONSIBLE PERSON A RESPONSIBLE OFFICIAL FROM THE SPONSORING AGENCY MUST SIGN AND DA SCORED.
+TE THE APPLICATION.
+APPLICATIONS WITHOUT S SIGNATURE WILL NOT BE A RESPONSIBLE OFFICIAL FROM THE SPONSORING AGENCY MUST SIGN AND DA rrect to the best of my knowledge.
+I understand that t he application will be rated solely A RESPONSIBLE OFFICIAL FROM THE SPONSORING AGENCY MUST SIGN AND DA SCORED.
+"I hereby certify that the information contained in this application packet is true and co on the information provided on the application and in the enclosed supporting docume rrect to the best of my knowledge.
+I understand that t he application will be rated solely A RESPONSIBLE OFFICIAL FROM THE SPONSORING AGENCY MUST SIGN AND DA SCORED.
+"I hereby certify that the information contained in this application packet is true and co on the information provided on the application and in the enclosed supporting docume documentation can result in this application being withdrawn from consideration for fu rrect to the best of my knowledge.
+I understand that t intation.
+The submission of incorrect information and nding." he application will be rated solely A RESPONSIBLE OFFICIAL FROM THE SPONSORING AGENCY MUST SIGN AND DASCORED.
+"I hereby certify that the information contained in this application packet is true and co on the information provided on the application and in the enclosed supporting docume documentation can result in this application being withdrawn from consideration for fu SIGNATURE rrect to the best of my knowledge.
+I understand that t intation.
+The submission of incorrect information and nding." he application will be rated solely the lack of required A RESPONSIBLE OFFICIAL FROM THE SPONSORING AGENCY MUST SIGN AND DA SCORED.
+"I hereby certify that the information contained in this application packet is true and co on the information provided on the application and in the enclosed supporting docume documentation can result in this application being withdrawn from consideration for fu SIGNATURE PRINTED NAME rrect to the best of my knowledge.
+I understand that the intation.
+The submission of incorrect information and inding." he application will be rated solely the lack of required

-DDINTED NAME DATE SIGNATURE TITLE

-MAIL COMPLETED APPLICATION

-Submit two (2) copies of the application and supporting documentation to the Grants Management Section (address below):

-Missouri Department of Natural Resources Division of State Parks Grants Management Section Attn: LWCF/RTP Planner PO Box 176 Jefferson City, MO 65102-0176

-Application packets must be postmarked on or before February 17, 2021.
-For questions about an application packet or the process, call (573) 751-8661 or (573) 751-0848 or email mspgrants@dnr.mo.gov.

-MO 780-2705 (12-20)
+MO 780-2705 (11-21)